 Getting into a car accident is a scary and stressful experience.
 There’s a lot to deal with after the fact, including other drivers, determining fault, police reports, and filing claims.
-But what happens to your auto insurance rates after you file a claim?
+But what happens to your auto insurance rates after you file one?

 Depending on your claim history in the last three to five years, filing a new one may have an impact on your premium.
-But if it’s the first after many years of being claim-free, you’re probably safe.
-In this article, we’ll help you know if you’re at risk for a rate increase if you file an auto insurance claim.
+But if it’s the first after many years without an incident, you’re probably safe.
+In this article, we’ll help you know if you’re at risk for a rate increase if you file with your insurer.
 This includes a breakdown of when you are or aren’t likely to see a price hike.

 Why Rates Increase After a Claim

 Insurers make money on the basis that you may need to file a claim.
 With that in mind, you might be wondering why they would raise your rates if or when that time comes.
 The answer is all about cost.

 When you file an auto claim, your insurer takes on the bulk of the financial responsibility for any damages to your car.
 This affects the company’s bottom line.
 To compensate for this, your carrier may raise your rates to keep up with what you’re costing them.
 And if you received a discount for not filing claims, you will no longer qualify and will see a modest rate increase.

 As you’ll find out later in this article, filing one claim (especially a small one) isn’t likely to cause a price hike.
 However, a pattern or just one at-fault accident could cause your premium to go sky-high.
 Ultimately, what happens depends on the circumstances.

 Not every claim has the same effect on your rates.
 Some are more severe than others.
 For instance, a minor fender bender comes at a far lower price than an at-fault accident with multiple injuries and thousands in property damage.

 So, which types of claims are more likely to raise your auto insurance premium?
 Here’s a look at which put you at risk to pay more: